muratk3n/thirdwave/en/README.md

 ---

-That's right Chrispie.. you messed up
+That's right Crisp Chrispie.. you messed up

 "Chris Christie says he was wrong not to wear a mask at the White House, where he and President Donald Trump both came down with